sorgerlab/cycif/README.txt

 Step 3: Segmentation & quantification: Run ImageJ macro 3_Macro-CycIF-wholeSlidequan.ijm

 Step 4: Import data files to Matlab:  Generate a cell array with labels for each channels (plus four additional readings: 'AREA', 'CIRC', 'X','Y'.
-Then run Matlab script 4_CycIF_readwholeslide.m
+Then run Matlab script CycIF_readwholeslide.m

 Step 5.
 Using "writetable" function to generate CSV files, then you can import & analyze in CYT package.